Nitro4542/pytube-webapp/README.md

 First, insert any URL from YouTube into the URL bar.

-Next, select your wanted format and click "Download".
+Next, select your preferred format and click "Download"